jnovack/cloudkey/README.md

 a power-supply, and blah blah, but I'll pay for quality and craftmanship so it does not look like another Frankenstein project.

-I can ship it to my grand-parents, tell them to plug one cable into the doo- hickey and tell them to call their ISP when it has a sad face on it (feature not developed yet).
+I can ship it to my grand-parents, tell them to plug one cable into the doo-hickey and tell them to call their ISP when it has a sad face on it (feature not developed yet).